-Nicollet County has partnered with SRF Consulting to update the current Comprehensive Plan which was adopted in 1985.
+Nicollet County partnered with SRF Consulting to update the previous Comprehensive Plan (PDF), which was adopted in 1985.
 A variety of land use, socioeconomic, and policy changes have occurred since the adoption of the plan.
-An updated Plan will be reflective of these changes and will thoroughly examine the county’s vision, goals, and policies, and implementation measures.
-The Plan will provide a useful tool as the county makes decisions over the next 20 years.
-Change in agricultural practices, local, state and federal policy updates, economic drivers and public sentiments affect the way land is used in the County, and these changes should be reflected in the updated plan.
-The path to successfully addressing these changes is the development of a Comprehensive Plan that is founded upon meaningful public engagement and considers the connected facets of county operations – from land use to transportation to natural resources.
+The updated Plan is reflective of these changes and thoroughly examines the county's vision, goals, policies, and implementation measures.
+The Plan provides a useful tool as the county makes decisions over the next 20 years.
+Changes in agricultural practices, local, state and federal policy updates, economic drivers and public sentiments affect the way land is used in the County, and these changes are reflected in the updated Plan.
+The path to successfully addressing these changes was the development of the Comprehensive Plan, founded upon meaningful public engagement.
+It considers the connected facets of county operations – from land use to transportation to natural resources.

 Project Updates and Alerts

 You can sign up for email or text message alerts for meetings and project updates by subscribing to "Comp Plan Alerts" in the Receive Notifications section of this website.
 You can also visit the Facebook Page for details.